LizH90/CV/README.md

 #### Communication

-During my time working in my previous role I have developed my communications skills in multiple settings.
-As part of a global team I have shown my ability to collaborate with regional colleagues, navigating the difficulties of physical distance and alternative business methods through transparency and knowledge sharing.
+While working in my previous role I was able to develop my communications skills in multiple settings.
+As part of a global team I have shown my ability to collaborate with regional colleagues.
+This involved navigating the difficulties of physical distance and alternative business methods to complete tasks in tight timeframes.
 I often had to communicate complicated issues quickly and precisely adjusting my style depending on the audience.
-I am confident communicator and I looked to continually enhanced my skills by taking opportunities such as sitting on panels at recruitment events and presentations to senior stakeholders.
+I am confident communicator and looked for opportunities to continually enhance my skills.
+These included sitting on panels at recruitment events and presenting to senior stakeholders.

 #### Works Well Under Pressure

-I am used to working in high-pressure environments and have demonstrated my ability to work to strict deadlines such as funding timelines in previous roles.
-I would often have competing demands and I am confident in being able to prioritise my work to ensure the tasks with the highest risks are completed first.
-During my time I was also happy to take on demanding and challenging projects such as ensuring our systems were ready in time for new regulatory demands.
+I am used to working in high-pressure environments and have often demonstrated my ability to work to strict deadlines.
+I had many targets to manage on a daily basis such as funding cut off times; if these were not met they would incur a financial penalty to the business.
+I would often have competing demands and I am confident in being able to prioritise my work to ensure the highest risk tasks are completed first.
+During my time I was also happy to take on challenging projects such as ensuring our systems were ready in time for new regulatory demands.

 ## Education